Truc4/arche/docs/design/the-flat-effect-model.md

 ### effects as values, procedures as leaves — side effects in arche without monads or algebraic-effect machinery

-> **Status:** design exploration.
-The schedule section (§9) is genuinely open — it's written as
+> **Status:** design exploration, not settled law.
+The schedule (§9) is now mostly decided — systems
-> questions with proposed answers, not settled law.
+> stay flat, the schedule is a derived minimal construct — with the genuinely-open parts (hierarchy/rates,
+> reusable system-sequences, true concurrency) marked as such.

 ## Abstract